scionproto/scion/web_scion/README.md

 #### Using PostgreSQL

-By default an SQLite database is used.
+By default an SQLite database is used, and it works fine if the number of ADs is relatively small (lower than 100).
 One can switch to using PostgreSQL for improved performance and flexibility.

 1. Install additional system dependencies